keploy/community-blog/clnjy04d6000809mkgoqf1otp.md

 Some of the most popular tools for API testing include Postman, Keploy, RestAssured, and Requests-HTML.
 The choice of tool depends on your team’s preferred programming language, test requirements, and integrations needed for your project.

+### **How often should I run my API test suite?**

+Ideally, you can run tests on every code change (via CI/CD).
+Additionally, schedule daily or weekly runs to catch environment or dependency-related issues.

 ### **Can I use automated API tests in my CI/CD pipeline?**

 Yes, automated API tests can be easily integrated into your CI/CD pipeline.
 By doing this, you get rapid feedback on every code change, ensuring that any issues are caught early before they make it to production.